Low Dose Naltrexone (LDN)

 Why haven’t you heard about it before and where can you find out more information?

 One word that won’t surprise you: money.
 Because Naltrexone is available generically there is no incentive for pharmaceutical companies to expand its use.
 There is also very little money available to further research and disseminate findings about LDN.
 The LDN Research Trust is a wonderful collection of resources about LDN that is completely staffed and funded by volunteers/donations.
-I went to their international conference in 2017 and was blown away by the passion and dedication of the speakers and organization itself.
+I went to their international conference in 2017 and 2019 and was blown away by the passion and dedication of the speakers and organization itself.
 Everyone there chose to participate on their own dime and the enthusiasm was palpable.

 Schedule an appointment if you would like to discuss whether LDN might be beneficial to your Journey to Wellness!